 - Cash Gate: The border to Canada functions in a similar way.
 If you have not brought enough food to the border by the time you reach it you are sent back to the last camp you visited to buy more.

 - Gold Fever: A real life version, and everyone you meet has it.
 One person you talk in Seattle complains the town is practically empty because of it.

 - Good Bad Bugs: On occasion, you'll have some of your food stolen by thieves on your journey by foot.
 It's possible for the stolen amount to be negative, thus resulting in you gaining food due to the theft.

 - In the Past, Everyone Will Be Famous: On your one journey to the Yukon you just happen to run into Jack London, Sam Steele, and Nellie Cashman.

-- Joke Item: While in Seattle, you can purchase a bicycle, which the seller says will help you on your journey.
-Should you purchase it, it gets thrown off the side of the ship you travel on to Alaska by two sailors, who laugh at the idea of using a bike on the trail.
-It doesn't help the fact your partner will suggest buying it in the first place, depending on who you picked.
+- The bicycle gets thrown off the side of the ship you travel on to Alaska by two sailors, who laugh at the idea of using a bike on the trail.

 - Lighter and Softer: There's no risk of death in this game like in Oregon Trail.
 If you run out of food, you just return home rather than dying of dysentery.

 - The Load: Midas T. Golden, one of your potential partners, is a portly Rich in Dollars, Poor in Sense businessman who is practically worthless for the journey as he gives bad advice and is prone to injury.